Severe storms in Australia: 2014

 On 27 November 2014, Brisbane was hit by a Mesoscale convective system which brought wind gusts up to 141 km/h, reaching speeds of Category 2 tropical cyclones, and hail stones up to 8 cm in diameter.
 It was the worst storm to hit Brisbane since 18 January 1985 and caused over A$1 billion in damage.
 39 people were injured, although none seriously (though 12 required hospital treatment).
 There was widespread flooding and hail damage in the city and the suburbs of Inala, Archerfield, Moorooka, Annerley, West End, Toowong, Fortitude Valley and Bowen Hills.
 Light aircraft were flipped over at Archerfield Airport.
 Due to the vast number of buildings and cars that were hail-damaged, insurance assessments and repairs took many months.

 2018

 On 18 October and 22 December 2018 the Gold Coast got hit with supercell storms producing hail the size of golf balls and damaging winds.

 2019

-On 14 November there was a hail storm with hail the size of cricket balls ?d Biggera Bay being the worst hit.On 13 December (last day of school 2019) another severe storm hit the very South of QLD 120 mm of rain and left Biggera Waters, and Labrador without mains power.
+On 14 November there was a hail storm with hail the size of cricket balls, with Biggera Bay being the worst hit.On 13 December another severe storm hit the very South of QLD 120 mm of rain and left Biggera Waters, and Labrador without mains power.